 One of the first things that comes to mind when thinking of Tuscany is its delicious food.
 What is Tuscan food?
 Only the best in Italian cuisine, from hearty pasta dishes to exquisite desserts.
 But what food is Tuscany known for?
 Some popular examples include ribollita (a thick soup made with beans and vegetables), panzanella (bread salad with tomatoes and onions), and fettunta (toasted bread rubbed with garlic).

-The best way to sample authentic Tuscan food from local chefs is with a culinary tour, like the Florence Historical Food Tour.
+The best way to sample authentic Tuscan food is with a Tuscan food tour.
+On our Florence Food & Aperitivo tour, a local guide will escort you through the stalls of the Storico Mercato Centrale, offering samples at each stop.
 Or you can learn to cook these delicious dishes yourself with one of our best Tuscany cooking classes.
-A popular guest favorite is our Tuscany Pizza and Gelato Cooking Class from Florence.
+A guest favorite is our Tuscany Pizza and Gelato Cooking Class from Florence.

 Tuscan Wine